PortSwigger/KollaboratorModuleBuilder/README.md

 Apart from that UI is added to provide user textarea and buton to copy collaborator link.

-## Future plans
+## Chnages done

-- Add ability to create/manage session identifiers(assist in creating session which are created via email OTPs).(Branch - SMTP-Interaction-builder).
+- Added ability to create/manage session identifiers(assist in creating session which are created via email OTPs).

+### How to replace OTP in requests

+#### Prerequisites
+User shouls be able to register an account with collaborator link as email address.
+For example (admin@collaborator.oastify.com)

+#### Steps

+- Copy the collaborator link from the KMB tab.
+This link will be used to register the user account, like abcd@collaborator.oastify.com
+- Register an account with copied collaborator link.
+- Write a python script to parse the smtp interction and extract the OTP from SMTP interaction
+- Print into console in format    `__extracted__OTP` where OTP is the OTP extracted from SMTP interaction
+- Now, whenever request is passed through Burp with

 ## Contribution
 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request!